 How do I make Peanut Noodles gluten-free?

-Is this recipe dairy-free?
-Vegan?
+Is this recipe dairy-free or vegan?

 Can I make this recipe ahead of time?